Qiyou0103/inventory-management-system/README.md

 # inventory-management-system
-A Python-based Inventory Management System for CSC1024, handling product, supplier, and order management with file-based data storage.
+The system features product, supplier, and order management, user-friendly menus, file persistence, and report generation.
+It demonstrates fundamental programming concepts such as file I/O, modular code, and error handling.

 # Python-based Inventory Management System